 - Accompanying physicians to each patient they see throughout a clinic shift

 - Recording pertinent medical histories, physical exam findings, diagnostic results, assessments and plans into the medical record

 - Aiding physicians in organization and presentation of medical information within each patients’ medical record

 What are we looking for in a scribe?

 The Department of Medicine is looking for dedicated applicants with a clear interest in pursuing a career in healthcare.
 In the past, applicants to this scribe program have been pre-medical, pre-PA, pre-nursing, and other pre-health students of all different ages and levels of education.
 Most of our applicants have already graduated with a bachelor’s degree and are in a gap year before graduate school, but this is by no means a prerequisite for applying.
-We accept both current students and graduates alike to work in our program, but if you are still a student, you must have a flexible class schedule and be willing to work two to four shifts per week.
-Shifts worked by our scribes are during daytime hours from Monday to Friday.
-All applicants must be willing to commit at least 12 consecutive months to working in our program.
+We accept both current students and graduates alike to work in our program, but if you are still a student, you must be a junior, senior, or in your gap year.
+You must also have a flexible class schedule and be willing to work two to four shifts per week.
+Shifts are typically Monday-Friday from 7:30a – 1:30p (for AM shifts) and 12:30p – 6:30p (for PM shifts).
+All applicants must be willing to commit at least 12 consecutive months after 2 months of training to be eligible for a position.
 Please check below for how to apply.

 If you have any questions about our program or the application process, please feel free to contact us at firstname.lastname@example.org.